Wavelength-division multiplexing: Coarse WDM

 Originally, the term coarse wavelength-division multiplexing (CWDM) was fairly generic and described a number of different channel configurations.
-In general, the choice of channel spacings and frequency in these configurations precluded the use of erbium doped fiber amplifiers (EDFAs).
+In general, the choice of channel spacings and frequency in these configurations precluded the use of EDFAs.
 Prior to the relatively recent ITU standardization of the term, one common definition for CWDM was two or more signals multiplexed onto a single fiber, with one signal in the 1550 nm band and the other in the 1310 nm band.

 In 2002, the ITU standardized a channel spacing grid for CWDM (ITU-T G.694.2) using the wavelengths from 1270 nm through 1610 nm with a channel spacing of 20 nm.
 ITU G.694.2 was revised in 2003 to shift the channel centers by 1 nm so, strictly speaking, the center wavelengths are 1271 to 1611 nm.
 Many CWDM wavelengths below 1470 nm are considered unusable on older G.652 specification fibers, due to the increased attenuation in the 1270–1470 nm bands.
 Newer fibers which conform to the G.652.C and G.652.D standards, such as Corning SMF-28e and Samsung Widepass, nearly eliminate the water-related attenuation peak at 1383 nm and allow for full operation of all 18 ITU CWDM channels in metropolitan networks.

 The main characteristic of the recent ITU CWDM standard is that the signals are not spaced appropriately for amplification by EDFAs.
 This limits the total CWDM optical span to somewhere near 60 km for a 2.5 Gbit/s signal, suitable for use in metropolitan applications.
 The relaxed optical frequency stabilization requirements allow the associated costs of CWDM to approach those of non-WDM optical components.

-CWDM Applications
+CWDM applications

 CWDM is being used in cable television networks, where different wavelengths are used for the downstream and upstream signals.
 In these systems, the wavelengths used are often widely separated.
 For example, the downstream signal might be at 1310 nm while the upstream signal is at 1550 nm.

 The 10GBASE-LX4 10 Gbit/s physical layer standard is an example of a CWDM system in which four wavelengths near 1310 nm, each carrying a 3.125 Gbit/s data stream, are used to carry 10 Gbit/s of aggregate data.

 Passive CWDM is an implementation of CWDM that uses no electrical power.
 It separates the wavelengths using passive optical components such as bandpass filters and prisms.
 Many manufacturers are promoting passive CWDM to deploy fiber to the home.